0x41gawor/kubebuilder/resources-needed-by-operator.md

 ```

 ## Summary
-To deploy a Kubebuilder-based operator, you need a variety of Kubernetes resources, each serving a unique role:
+To deploy a Kubebuilder-based operator, you need a variety of Kubernetes resources, each serving an unique role:

-- ServiceAccount: Identity for operator Pods.
+- ServiceAccount: Identity for operator communication with `kube-api-server`
-- Role/ClusterRole and RoleBinding/ClusterRoleBinding: Define and assign permissions.
+- Role/ClusterRole and RoleBinding/ClusterRoleBinding: Define and assign permissions for operators.
 - Deployment: Deploys and manages the operator's Pods.
 - NetworkPolicy (optional): Controls access to the operator for security purposes.
 - Metrics Service (optional): Exposes metrics for monitoring.
-- Leader Election Role and RoleBinding: Manages leader election in case multiple replicas are deployed.
+- Leader Election Role and RoleBinding: Manages leader election in case of HA.

 These resources together ensure that the operator runs effectively, has the permissions it needs, and integrates well into the Kubernetes environment.